 Then, with the fall of Ancient Greece and the evolution of the Byzantine Empire, Greece music got a more ecclesiastical approach.
-In the 400 years of Ottoman domination, it was influenced by the eastern sounds.
+In the 400 years of Ottoman domination, it was influenced by eastern sounds.
 It got reborn only in the 19th century with the opera compositions of Nikolaos Mantzaros (1795-1872) and Spyros Samaras (1861-1917).

 From that moment on, Greece produced many talented artists, including great composers to fabulous interprets.
-Music in Greece became an expression and a testimony of the slavery years, a weapon of opposition against the colonel authority and a way to express love, death, human fears, that accompanied the Greeks in their everyday life.
+Music in Greece became an expression and a testimony of the slavery years, a weapon of opposition against the colonel's authority and a way to express love, death, human fears, that accompanied the Greeks in their everyday life.

-Folk Songs (Dimotiko Tragoudi)
+- Folk Songs (Dimotiko Tragoudi)

 Greek folk song sees its origins coming from the time of ancient Greek poetry and music.
 It can be divided into two musical movements: the akritic and the klephtic.
 The akritic style dates from the 9th century AD and it was created to express the life and struggles of the frontier guards of the Byzantine Empire, the "akrites".

 The klephtic style was born between the end of the Byzantine period and the beginning of the Greek Revolution that led to the Greek Independence in 1821.
 This style was created by the "kleftes", the heroes who left to live in the mountains, leading a revolutionary action against the Ottoman tyranny.
 The klephtic musical style is monophonic, with second voices repeating a given rhythmical formula, without any harmonic accompaniment.
-It is composed by love songs, wedding songs, songs of exile, songs of freedom, death and sorrows.
+It is composed of love songs, wedding songs, songs of exile, songs of freedom, death, and sorrows.
 It expresses an important, bloody part of the history and the life of the Greeks.

 Musical instruments used in Greek folk songs are the lira and laouto (lute), the tambouras and gaida (bagpipe), the zournas (shawm), the daouli (drum), the dachares (tambourine), the ziyia (paired groups) and the violi (violin).

 This particular and famous style of music in Greece was born in the hashish dens and the tekedes, the Turkish style underground cafes of the district of Piraeus and the city of Thessaloniki.
-Rembetiko music was spread by the two million Greek refugees coming from Asia Minor in 1922, after the destruction of Smyrne by the Turks.
-Homesick and rejected by the Greek population, those Greeks who had never lived in Greece and who had lost everything, sang about their surroundings, poverty, pain, hunger, prison, police oppression, drug addiction, betrayal and hashish.
+Rembetiko music was spread by the two million Greek refugees coming from Asia Minor in 1922, after the destruction of Smyrna by the Turks.
+Homesick and rejected by the Greek population, those Greeks who had never lived in Greece and who had lost everything, sang about their surroundings, poverty, pain, hunger, prison, police oppression, drug addiction, betrayal, and hashish.
 Rembetiko was the forbidden music of the outcast, the Greek urban blues.

-Late 20th century music
+- Late 20th-century music

-In the 1980s, modern artists like Dionyssis Savopoulos, Georgios Ntalaras, Nikos Papazoglou, Stavros Xarhakos and Pavlos Sidiropoulos rehabilitated the rembetiko music and mixed it with rock music, bringing to life a new, passionate and interesting kind of music.
-Their lyrics were about personal or political freedom (Savopoulos, Ntallaras and Sidiropoulos), or about aspects of everyday life, pain and sorrow (Papazoglou), and drugged generation (Sidiropoulos).
+In the 1980s, modern artists like Dionyssis Savopoulos, Georgios Ntalaras, Nikos Papazoglou, Stavros Xarhakos, and Pavlos Sidiropoulos rehabilitated the rembetiko music and mixed it with rock music, bringing to life a new, passionate and interesting kind of music.
+Their lyrics were about personal or political freedom (Savopoulos, Ntallaras, and Sidiropoulos), or about aspects of everyday life, pain and sorrow (Papazoglou), and drugged generation (Sidiropoulos).

-World-famous Greek music artists
+2. World-famous Greek music artists

-Manolis Kalomiris (1883-1962)
+- Manolis Kalomiris (1883-1962)

 He is one of the most famous Greek classical composers and representative of the Greek National School.
-He used, for inspiration, Greek folk tradition and works of great Greek poets like Palamas, Mavilis, Sikelianos and others.
+He used, for inspiration, Greek folk tradition and works of great Greek poets like Palamas, Mavilis, Sikelianos, and others.
 He founded the Greek Conservatorium and the National Conservatorium of Greece.

-Dimitris Mitropoulos (1896-1960)
+- Dimitris Mitropoulos (1896-1960)

-The most important contemporary Greek composer, maestro and pianist often identified as being the new Mahler.
+The most important contemporary Greek composer, maestro, and pianist often identified as being the new Mahler.

-Maria Callas (1923-1977)
+- Maria Callas (1923-1977)

 Born in New York from Greek parents, Callas was the most celebrated soprano in opera.
 She was particularly famous for her unique presence on stage and for her turbulent relationship with Aristotelis Onasis.

-Yannis Xenakis (1922-2001)
+- Yannis Xenakis (1922-2001)

-Mikis Theodorakis (1925-)
+- Mikis Theodorakis (1925-)

-He is the most famous Greek composer who wrote songs against German occupation and was an active member of the largest Greek resistance organization (EAM).
+He is the most famous Greek composer who wrote songs against the German occupation and was an active member of the largest Greek resistance organization (EAM).
 He was very active during the Civil War and the years of the Greek Junta.
 In 1954, he went to Paris where he wrote ballet and music for films.
 Since he was writing about freedom and equality, he became an international symbol of Greece.

-Manos Hatzidakis (1925-1994)
+- Manos Hatzidakis (1925-1994)

 He is one of the most important Greek composers, who wrote music for many ancient tragedies as well as things for the modern repertory, light and folk songs which provoked a revival of the folk music.
-He also created music for theatre, ballet and cinema.
+He also created music for theatre, ballet, and cinema.